UKHomeOffice/rtp-mongo-lib/README.md

 RTP Mongo Library - Scala library to work with Mongodb drivers
 ==============================================================

-Created in 2015, for Scala 2.11, this library bought [Mongo Casbah](https://mongodb.github.io/casbah/), the official Mongo driver at the time, and [Salat](https://github.com/salat/salat) together to create a seamless ORM for serialising domain objects to the database and writing effective Mongo queries.
+Created in 2015, for Scala 2.11, this library bought [Mongo Casbah](https://mongodb.github.io/casbah/), the official Mongo driver at the time, and [Salat](https://github.com/salat/salat) together to create a seamless ORM for serialising domain objects and writing effective Mongo queries.

 With Mongo Casbah abandoned and Salat un-portable due to its reliance on scalac internal apis our large business apps are held back on Scala 2.12 where support is slowly withering.
 This branch aims to rework the core platform:

-* moving us to the [latest official Mongo drivers](https://www.mongodb.com/docs/languages/scala/scala-driver/current/)
+* Moving us to the [latest official Mongo drivers](https://www.mongodb.com/docs/languages/scala/scala-driver/current/)
 * Using [Circe JSON](https://circe.github.io/circe/) (intentionally instead of codecs) for a platform independent serialisation solution
 * APIs that tightly mirror the major Casbah APIs we use such as MongoDBObject, MongoDBList and functions such as .save(), .find() .aggregate().

+Moving the app to the new underlying driver provides significant benefits over just using a support library.
+It allows us to move to Scala 2.13, allows upstream apps to move to Scala 2.13, apply security fixes for libraries left behind.
+It gives us access to Mongo features beyond Mongo 3.2 (now that Mongo 6 is released).

 # Sample code: